- WIKI MENU

 - Clean the Filter(s):

-- Rinse any debris from between the pleats under a running tap, or use a Water Wand on your garden hose.
-Place the filter(s) upright on the bottom shelf of your (clean) dishwasher and use a powdered filter cleaner in the powder dispenser and run the dishwasher on a normal 50ºC wash cycle.
-If your filter(s) won’t fit in the dishwasher then soak them overnight in a suitable container using a powdered filter cleaner, then rinse thoroughly.
+- Rinse any debris from between the filter pleats under a running tap, or use a specialist filter cleaning adapter on your garden hose if possible.
+Sprinkle a powedered filter cleaner all over the surface of the filter(s) and place them on the bottom shelf of your (clean) dishwasher.
+Run the dishwasher on a normal 50ºC wash cycle.
+If your filter(s) won’t fit in the dishwasher then soak them overnight in a suitable container, again using a powdered filter cleaner, then rinse them thoroughly.

 - Allow your filter(s) to dry naturally before replacing them in the tub.
 This is important because the filter material will last much longer if it is allowed to thoroughly dry between uses.
 Filters can take a very long time to dry so it’s a good idea to keep a spare set and to rotate them each time you clean them.